mags-ono/Vinnicombe_Metric/README.md

 This repository contains MATLAB code associated with the paper:

 **"Data-Driven Estimation of the Vinnicombe Metric"**
-Margarita A. Guerrero, Henrik Sandberg and, Cristian R. Rojas
+Margarita A. Guerrero, Henrik Sandberg, and Cristian R. Rojas
   📄 [arXiv link: add later]
   ✅ [Submitted to LCSS-CDC 2026]